Angela Alsobrooks: Health care

 In March 2019, Alsobrooks appeared in an ad to support legislation establishing the Prescription Drug Affordability Board, a body tasked with making recommendations to the Maryland General Assembly on how to make prescription drugs more affordable.

 During her 2024 U.S. Senate campaign, Alsobrooks supported capping the price of insulin at $35, protecting Social Security, and expanding the Affordable Care Act and Medicaid to ensure universal health coverage.
 She also supported allowing Medicare to negotiate the prices of drugs and providing a public health insurance option through Medicare.
 Alsobrooks supported raising the cap on Social Security taxes and opposed proposals to raise the Social Security eligibility age.
 In May 2024, Alsobrooks signed onto a Maryland Healthcare for All pledge to support legislation to extend Inflation Reduction Act-provided healthcare benefits beyond 2025.

-In 2025, Alsobrooks led opposition to Robert F. Kennedy Jr.'s tenure as Secretary of Health and Human Services.
-During his confirmation hearing before the Senate Committee on Health, Education, Labor and Pensions, she decried his anti-vaccine advocacy and promotion of conspiracy theories on public health, asking him "what different vaccine schedule would you say I should have received?" after he made false claims suggesting that Black people should receive vaccines on a different schedule than other people.
-Alsobrooks voted against his confirmation and later held "Sick Of It" rallies protesting his tenure and filed a resolution calling for his resignation.
+Since 2025, Alsobrooks has led opposition to Robert F. Kennedy Jr.'s tenure as Secretary of Health and Human Services and his Make America Healthy Again movement.
+During his confirmation hearing before the Senate Committee on Health, Education, Labor and Pensions, she decried his anti-vaccine advocacy and promotion of conspiracy theories, asking him "what different vaccine schedule would you say I should have received?" after he made false claims suggesting that Black people should receive vaccines on a different schedule than other people.
+Alsobrooks voted against his confirmation, after which she held "Sick Of It" rallies protesting his tenure and filed a resolution calling for his resignation.
 In subsequent committee hearings, she sparred with Kennedy over his firings of federal scientists and health workers, funding cuts to various divisions within the Department of Health and Human Services, and criticism of diversity, equity, and inclusion programs.

 In July 2025, Alsobrooks voted against the One Big Beautiful Bill Act, criticizing provisions that would cut Medicaid and the Supplemental Nutrition Assistance Program (SNAP) through stricter eligibility requirements and saying they would pay for "tax breaks to his billionaire donors".